 The experience of my visit certainly wiped out any self-pity that I was holding onto.
 Yes, I was widowed.
 Yes, I had experienced grief on a very deep level.
 Yes, my heart ached for my husband who I missed with everything in me.
 However, I was a young American woman who lived in a country in which I was free to pursue my own goals and dreams.
 I lived a life in which I was supported by those around me.
 My community didn't shun me, but instead supported me.
 I had much to be grateful for even in the midst of my pain.
 Glimmers of light began to appear in my otherwise dark soul.
 I felt connected, inspired, encouraged and full of purpose.
 The idea to bring widows from first world countries to visit widows in the third world was born.

 I have found it to be a rare occurrence to feel such absolute vision and purpose.
-There have been only a couple of times in which I felt as though I was doing exactly what I was meant to do.
+There have been very few times in which I felt as though I was doing exactly what I was meant to do.
 Writing my memoir was one and now this idea of taking young widows from America and Europe to visit their sisters in grief in Africa is another.
-I knew deep in my soul that this was to happen.
-I had no idea when or to what magnitude, but the intention and purpose had been set firm in my mind.
+I knew deep within that I was to pursue this.
+I had no idea when or to what magnitude, but the intention and purpose had been set firm in my otherwise feeble mind.
 I have expectantly waited and the timing has now presented itself.
 This October I have the honor to be traveling with a group of young widows from America and Europe to visit the work of two non-profits that assist widows in Kenya.
 I hope that this trip provides the space and opportunity for a group of women to support, encourage, and inspire one another.
 I pray that we will learn to live life with purpose and in gratitude for even the little that has been given.
-I desire for our hearts to feel joy in the midst of sorrow and perhaps most importantly, that we will learn to dance together as sisters through the grief with open hands.
-We cannot control much, but we can choose gratitude and we can choose how to spend each and every day as it is given to us.
+I desire for our hearts to feel joy in the midst of sorrow and perhaps most importantly, I long that we will learn to dance together as sisters through the grief with open hands and new purpose.
+We may not be able to control much, but we can choose gratitude and how to spend each and every day as it is given.